Browse our guides or talk to our team.

 On the other hand, they could decide to take no action against the risk of changes from the future homeowner.
 Because of the fee structure they put in place, they think changes are unlikely and will have little impact on their overall business goals.
 Choosing to take no action is a common outcome within the evaluation process, but it’s still beneficial to identify and analyze these risks so that all stakeholders understand the position the business is in.

 The process of working through identification, analysis, and evaluation are a great way to identify the factors that could throw your project off track.
 But, without structure, this process is far from a true procedure.
+The risk management discipline seeks to standardize inputs and outputs for each of these steps to create a better understanding of risks to the organization.

 By setting standards for how you rate or rank likelihood or perceived impacts on projects, you can make a risk assessment process more iterative.
 As you work to mitigate risks, you can better document what helped and what did not.
 You can define which stakeholders or lines of business should always be involved so that every assessment involves a well-rounded set of opinions.
 And, as you document your assessments, you can more easily reference them in the future.